 Howard is available for Interviews, events, seminars and corporate education (see Speaking Requests).

-Among his landscape architectural projects are Corporate Headquarters such as shown above, Dallas Junior League Headquarters and Greenway Parks residential development both shown below.
-For other shots of Howard's landscape design and consulting projects, click on the following connection to the Library:
+Among his previous projects are Corporate Headquarters such as shown above, Dallas Junior League Headquarters and Greenway Parks residential development both shown below.
+For other shots of of projects click on the following connection to the Library:

 The Organic Manual is a non-regional guide to organic gardening.
 It explains how to work with nature to promote healthy gardens without the use of toxic chemicals or artificial fertilizers.